do-community/django-todo-react/README.md

 ## Introduction

 This is a simple Todo application built off Django (including the Django REST Framework for API CRUD operations) and React.
+For a complete walkthrough, see [Build a To-Do application Using Django and React](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react/edit)

 ## Requirements
 * Python3